isaachkchang/GPe-nRT/README.md

 ## Overview

-This repository contains all code, data, DLC network assoociated with the manuscript:
+This repository contains all code, processed data, DLC network assoociated with the manuscript:

 **“A non-canonical pallidothalamic pathway for motor control”**

 The goal is to ensure that every figure panel in the manuscript can be directly reproduced from the materials in the repository.
 All code was written by Isaac Chang.
+Raw data could be downloaded from Zenodo: https://zenodo.org/records/16956754

 ## Repository Structure